-Whether you are looking for an original ceramic painting or a high quality art print, Saatchi Art has over 565 original ceramic paintings for sale from emerging artists around the world.
-Read more
+Whether you are looking for an original painting or a high quality art print, Saatchi Art has over 771 original paintings for sale from emerging artists around the world.

 Saatchi Art’s “Ceramic Paintings” category contains original painted works which have ceramic as their support medium (e.g. plates, tiles, etc), or that incorporate ceramic materials within the work itself.
 Ceramic painting has a long history across all continents with the artform primarily used to beautify utilitarian objects such as pottery and wall tiles.
 However, today, modern ceramic art is often created and appreciated for its aesthetic qualities alone.
 If you’re curious to see the many inventive ways in which artists around the globe incorporate ceramic into their painted works, we invite you to explore our stunning array of ceramic paintings for sale today!